haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts.md

 ### Traits

+Traits are difficult.
+Major part of this difficulty is that we don't have a natural syntax to express methods as function objects.

-`with` on trait simply reapplies bound to all methods.
-There is no shared `Cx` type at trait level, so this is the only possible behaviour.
+We can surmise that applying `with` on trait *definition* simply reapplies bound to all methods - there is no shared `Cx` type at trait level, so this is the only possible behaviour.
+But `with` on trait *implementation* looks like a huge can of worms, so let's swipe it under that rug too for the time being.

 ### Context creation